|Nutrition Facts (per serving)|

 Turn an exhaust fan on high or open a window.
 Heat an ovenproof skillet (cast iron is ideal; do not use nonstick) over medium-high heat for 4 to 5 minutes.
 It's really important to get the pan as hot as you possibly can before adding the chops.

-Once the pan is good and hot, add about two teaspoons of high-heat vegetable oil.
-The pan will immediately start to smoke, but don't lose your nerve.
+Once the pan is pre-heated, add about two teaspoons of vegetable oil.
+The pan will immediately start to smoke, but this is okay.

 Add the pork chops to pan and don't move them for 3 minutes.
 If you have a splatter screen, use it to cover the pan to prevent oil splatters.

-Now, test for doneness by pressing your thumb in the center of one of the chops.
+Test for doneness by pressing your thumb in the center of one of the chops.
 It should spring back firmly against your thumb.
 If it feels soft, let it roast for another minute.
 Internal temperature with a thermometer should register 145 F to 155 F.